mnbjhu/neo4k/README.md

 # Build a schema
 To take advantage of Kotlin's type safety, neo4k requires you to build a schema.

-You can define nodes by extending either the UnitNode or the Node class.
+You can define nodes by extending either the UnitNode or the Node class and by defining its attributes as values in the primary constructor.
+These values should all be instances of ReturnValue<T>:

 ## Nodes
 #### UnitNode